JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 You dont need much more than this for a [OHLC](#faq) and trends info.

 {{< callout type="warning" >}}
-Regression to the mean, see SP500 vs Dividend Aristocrats
+Remember about the **Regression to the mean**, see SP500 vs Dividend Aristocrats
 {{< /callout >}}